 Content marketing is any marketing technique whereby media and published information (content) are used to influence buyer behavior and stimulate action leading to commercial relationships.
 Optimally executed content marketing delivers useful, relevant information assets that buyers consider a beneficial service rather than an interruption or a “pitch.” — IDC

-As an alternative to the hard-to-measure merit of traditional advertising and one-way communications (the U.S. ad industry has lost “approximately 50% to 60% of the signal fidelity from third-party identifiers” because of changes to Apple and Firefox’s browser, according to IAB), content marketing is a much more effective means of marketing.
+Legislation and signal loss have had a material impact on media planning and buying: Almost 90% of ad buyers report that their personalization strategies, ad investment costs, and mix of data across first-, second-, and third-party sources are being redesigned, according to IAB.
+As an alternative to the hard-to-measure merit of traditional advertising and one-way communications, content marketing is a much more effective means of marketing.
 It creates more relevant content and better two-way customer relationships all throughout the customer lifecycle in a non-threatening, non-salesy way.

-This shift in reliance on digital media for B2B marketing will result in higher percentages of marketing budgets allocated for content marketing—so much so that the content marketing market share is expected to increase by $487.24 billion from 2021 to 2026.
+This shift in reliance on digital media for B2B marketing will result in higher percentages of marketing budgets allocated for content marketing—so much so that the content marketing market size is forecast to increase by USD 539.3 million at a CAGR of 13.9% between 2024 and 2029.
+Technavio

 70% of companies are increasing content marketing investment, with 43% increasing staff levels. — Curata

-Breaking content marketing down between B2B and B2C, Content Marketing Institute reveals in their B2B Content Marketing Benchmarks, Budgets, and Trends for 2022 that 43% of respondents said their 2021 content marketing budget increased over 2020 levels, and that 66% expected their 2022 content marketing budget to increase over their 2021 budget.
+Breaking content marketing down between B2B and B2C, Content Marketing Institute reveals in their B2B Content Marketing Benchmarks, Budgets, and Trends: Outlook for 2025 that 46% of [of B2B marketers] think their content marketing budget will increase in 2025 when compared with 2024 (last year, 45% thought their budget would increase).

-As for B2C, a MarketingProfs and Content Marketing Institute study reports that 61% of marketers expected an increase from the previous year in their content marketing spending and 29% planned to keep their content marketing spending the same.
+As for B2C, a MarketingProfs and Content Marketing Institute study reports that 47% of B2C respondents thought their content marketing budget would increase in 2023.
+40% thought their budget would stay the same.

 This is actually good news for your organization and should ring loud and clear as an opportunity.
 If you take the time to articulate your content marketing business goals and strategy, study successful content marketing execution, and understand how to evaluate your success, you will become part of the fruitful minority of organizations that execute properly.
-It’s also wise to consider this stat: 74% of B2B marketers say the value their content provided was the top factor in their success.
+Consider this stat: Less than a third of companies surveyed in CMI’s 2025 B2B report (29%) said their content strategy is extremely or very effective

 Division of content is another important point to consider.
 Content marketers, on average, aim for 61% created content, 27% curated, and 12% syndicated, according to Curata.